CheboiDerrick/credentials-safe/README.md

 ## By [Derrick Cheboi](https://github.com/CheboiDerrick/)

 ## Description
-Credential safe is a terminal run python application enables a user to save their credentials for different sites in their accounts.
-A single user has a safe where their credentials are stored and protected by a password.
+Credential safe is a terminal run python application that enables a user to save their credentials for different sites in their safes (accounts).
+A single user has a safe (account) where their credentials are stored and protected by a password.

 ## Application Behaviour
 These are the behaviours/features that the application implements for use by a user.